 React Native takes the upper hand in GUI category followed by Ionic and Xamarin

 React Native: Native components written in Objective-C, Swift or Java are utilized by this framework.
-Hence, developers can easily use the native code if they need to optimize an app and boost its performance for heavy tasks like video rendering, image editing and so on.
+Hence, react native app development services can be optimized later easily.
+The concerned developers can easily use the native code if they need to boost its performance for heavy tasks like video rendering, image editing and so on.
 However, the native modules can’t be reused across multiple platforms.

 Ionic: Universality is a major feature of apps built using ionic.
 No matter - what OS you select, Ionic apps will run equally on all of them.
 Although, some UI elements do adapt as per the native rules of the chosen platform, which required additional development efforts.